The Muslima's Guide To Missed Fards (Qada)

 Zakat is due on a yearly basis when a morally-responsible Muslim possesses the minimal zakatable-amount (nisab) above and beyond his debts and immediate expenses, and a complete lunar year passes over it.
 In calculating one’s Zakat one calculates all his zakatable assets together.
 “Zakatable assets” include:

-So for example, this year the nisab in the US is $3765.85, so the obligation to pay zakat will not commence if you have less than that in total assets.
-As soon as one possesses this amount, your Zakat year will start and you will be obligated to pay Zakat once a whole year has passed if you still possess an amount equal or more than the zakatable-minimum.
+For example, this year the nisab in the US is $3765.85.
+The obligation to pay zakat will not commence if you have less than that in total assets.
+As soon as a person possesses this amount, the Zakat year will start and you will be obligated to pay it.
 The zakatable-minimum is equivalent to the value of 87 grams of gold.
 So if one possessed this amount on the 1st of Shawwal then this is when your Zakat year starts.